operating-function/pallas/doc/COG.md

 -   `[%cog %spin fan] -> IO Pid`: Starts a cog and returns its cog id.

--   `[%cog %send pid channel fan] -> IO Nat`: Sends the fan value to pid on a channel, returning afterwards. `%send`/`%recv` operate on word64 channels, which allow two different cogs to maintain separate message streams that don't interact with each other. `%recv`/`%send` are special in that they always both execute atomically; you'll never have one without the other in the event log.
+-   `[%cog %ask pid chan fan] -> IO (Maybe Fan)`: Sends the fan value to pid on a channel, returning afterwards. `%ask`/`%tell` operate on Word64 channels which allows a cog to offer more than one port or "service". `%ask` makes a request of a different cog which has an open `%tell` request.

-    The returned nat is 0 if the message was sent successfully, and 1 if the cog crashed.

--   `[%cog %recv channel] -> IO (Pid, Fan)`: Waits for a message to be sent on to this cog on the given numeric channel.
+    Returns `0` on any error (remote cog doesn't exist, remote cog's `%tell` function crashed), or the Just value (`0-result`) on success.

+-   `[%cog %tell chan fun] -> IO a`: Given a function with a type `> CogId > Any > [Any a]`, waits on the channel `chan` for a corresponding `%ask`.
+The runtime will atomically match one `%ask` with one `%tell`, will run the tell function with the ask value, and will respond with the first value back to the `%ask` and the second value back to the `%tell`.

+    Execution and response is atomic; you'll never have one without the other in the written event log.
+This operation is used to allow two different threads to act in concert.

+    Any crash while evaluating `fun` with the arguments will count as crashing the telling cog.

 -   `[%cog %stop pid] -> IO (Maybe CogState)`: If the cog does not exist, immediately returns None.
 Otherwise, stops and removes the cog from